Ballet in the studio

 Away from stage, decor, theater lights, costumes and make-up, the dancers are photographed in a very personal way.
 The photographs show personalities, not roles.
 All movements and poses are executed in the dance studio, the place dancers spend most of their time to train and rehearse.

 The series contains dancers from all ranks of ballet: from young professionals of the corps de ballet to world famous principals.

 Some names: Anna Tsygankova (cover), Maia Makhateli, Jozef Varga, Artur Shesterikov, Larisa Lezhnina, Young Chu Goy, Alexandra Radius, Hans van Manen, Juanjo Arques, Michaela DePrince, Floor Eimers.

 In the middle of the book, the photographs of dance moves are interupted by a special section of portraits (head shots), printed on a different kind of paper.
-This part of the book enhances the personal approach of the photographer and also gives room for portraits of ex-dancers, choreographers and ballet masters who do not dance anymore.
+This part of the book enhances the personal approach of the photographer and also gives room for portraits of ex-dancers, choreographers and ballet masters who do not dance on stage anymore.

 First impression: December 2016 Language: English Photographs: 171 Pages: 192 Size: 240 x 340 mm Edition: Hardcover ISBN: 978-94-6226-206-5 Year: 2016 Photography: Rob Becker Publisher: Lecturis Design: Fabrique International distribution: Idea books, https://www.ideabooks.nl/contact/

 The Amsterdam Krulletter